-The key competitive factors affecting the success of all of our drug candidates, if approved, are likely to be their safety, efficacy, convenience, price, the level of generic competition and the availability of coverage and reimbursement from government and other third-party payors.
+Key competitive factors affecting success of all of our drug candidates, if approved, are likely to be their safety, efficacy, convenience, price, generic competition, and availability of coverage and reimbursement from government and other third-party payors.

 As the treatment landscape for AML changes, there is substantial risk that uproleselan might not provide additional benefit over other existing therapies.
-A key consideration in the treatment of relapsed/refractory AML patients is the patient's suitability for intensive salvage chemotherapy.
+A key consideration in treatment of relapsed/refractory AML patients is the patient's suitability for intensive salvage chemotherapy.
 The patient population being studied in our ongoing Phase 3 clinical trial of uproleselan includes AML patients deemed able to tolerate salvage chemotherapy.
-While there is no commonly accepted single standard approach for salvage chemotherapy, existing options for the treatment of relapsed/refractory AML patients who can tolerate salvage chemotherapy include cytarabine-based combinations.
+While there is no commonly accepted single standard approach for salvage chemotherapy, existing options for treatment of relapsed/refractory AML patients who can tolerate salvage chemotherapy include cytarabine-based combinations.
 In addition, we are aware of several other products and product candidates that are commercially available or are in development as potential treatment options for AML patients.
-Some of the patient populations being studied for these product candidates in development overlap with the patient population being studied in our Phase 3 clinical trial of uproleselan.
+Some patient populations being studied for these product candidates in development overlap with the patient population being studied in our Phase 3 clinical trial of uproleselan.
 The existence of established treatment options and the development of competing therapies for relapsed/refractory AML patients could negatively impact our ability to successfully commercialize uproleselan.

-The following therapies have been approved by the FDA for the treatment of AML:
+The following therapies have been approved by the FDA for treatment of AML: